Corteva Inc. (CTVA): These Numbers Show Where NYSE:CTVA Stock Is Going Next

 Sponsored

-The stock witnessed a 5.11% loss in the last 1 month and extending the period to 3 months gives it a -0.05%, and is -1.31% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.95% over the week and 1.89% over the month.
+The stock witnessed a 6.65% loss in the last 1 month and extending the period to 3 months gives it a -5.21%, and is 1.02% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.37% over the week and 1.98% over the month.

 Corteva Inc. (CTVA) Top Institutional Holders